 Writing tests is an art.
-If your testsuite needs half an hour to run, it loses a lot of value.
-If you limit yourself to unit tests and fake everything, you miss many bugs, either because Plone works differently than what you thought, or the next Plone versions run differently from today’s.
+If your test suite needs half an hour to run, it loses a lot of value.
+If you limit yourself to unit tests and fake everything, you miss many bugs, either because Plone works differently than you thought, or the next Plone versions run differently from today’s.
 On the other hand, integration tests are not only slower, but often create test failures far away from the actual error in the code.
 Not only do the tests run more slowly, it also takes longer to debug why they fail.
 Here are some good rules to take into account.

 If you need to write many test cases for a browser view, you might want to factor this out into a component of its own, in such a way that this component can easily be tested with unit tests.
-If, for example, you have a list view that shall do a specific way of sorting, depending on gender, language and browser of a user, write a component that takes a list of names to sort, gender, language and browser as strings.
+If, for example, you have a list view that has a specific way of sorting, depending on gender, language and browser of a user, write a component that takes a list of names to sort, gender, language and browser as strings.
 This code can easily be tested for all combinations in unit tests, while extracting gender, language and browser from a request object takes only a few functional tests.

 Do not be afraid to rewrite your code for better testability.
 It pays off.

 Normally, you write a test that tests one thing only.
 Don’t be afraid to break that rule when necessary.
 If, for example, you built some complex logic that involves multiple steps, don’t shy away from writing a longer test showing the normal, good case.
-Add lots of comments explaining in each step what is happening, why and how.
+Add lots of comments in each step explaining what is happening, why and how.
 This helps other developers and the future you.

 23.3.
 Plone tests¶

-Usually, you create three layers on your own, an integration layer, a functional layer and an acceptance test layer.
-If you were to test code that uses the Solr search engine, you’d use another layer that starts and stops solr between tests.
-But most of the time you just use the default layers you copied from somewhere or that mr.bob gave you.
+Usually, you create three layers on your own: an integration layer, a functional layer and an acceptance test layer.
+If you were to test code that uses the Solr search engine, you’d use another layer that starts and stops Solr between tests, but most of the time you just use the default layers you copied from somewhere or that mr.bob gave you.